Final report for ONE19-345

 Fact Sheet --- *Jan.-Feb.
 2022 *Activities marked may occur after grant funding expires, but will not require further grant funding to complete.

 During the fall of 2019, we met with the three farmer collaborators to initiate grub counts.
 Six to eleven fields were sampled for grubs at each site to have an idea where we were going to place our 4 treatments.
 We examined 150 individual bushes by excavating and sieving the soil from 50% of the root area from each individual bush, then replacing and tamping down the soil.
-Our counts verified the significance of Oriental beetle grub populations, with an average of over 1.3 grubs per bush (Table 1).
+Our counts verified the significance of Oriental beetle grub populations, with an average of over 1.3 grubs per 6 bushes.
 This was done at the start of dormancy in order to minimize the impact on the plants.
-Below is the data we collected from all three farm sites.
 Based on the data collected, we divided the farms sites into individual treatment areas and sampling locations for the 2020 and 2021 seasons.
-An example of sampling areas is shown below in the image of one of the farms sites comprising 200 acres, which 120 acres will be under mating disruption treatment and 15 acres under B.t. treatment Figure 1).
-A meeting was arranged with the supplier for the mating disruption dispensers to verify the supplies we need for the 2020 season.
+A meeting was arranged with the supplier for the mating disruption dispensers to verify the supplies we need for the 2020 and 2021 seasons.

-Participating grower consultations - Each of the 3 collaborating growers was visited once per week starting in mid-April through late August for a total of 18 visits for each grower or 54 total consultations.
-Due to the pandemic, actual grower communication was by phone and not in person.
+Participating grower consultations - Each of the 3 collaborating growers was visited once per week starting in mid-April through late August for a total of 36 visits for each grower or 108 total consultations.
+Due to the pandemic, much of the actual grower communication was by phone and not in person.

 Newsletter/Web Blog articles - Oriental beetle information was covered in 6 articles in 2 newsletter/blog posts.
 Total blog post "reads" for the season totaled 92,626 during the growing season.